JohnCoates/Aerial/Readme.md

 ## Compatibility

-Aerial is written in Swift, which requires OS X Mavericks (10.9) or above.
-Please understand that not every feature will work as intended below OS X Sierra (10.12).
+- Minimum OS X Mavericks (10.9) - Some features will not work below OS X Sierra (10.12)
+- Aerial 2 is optimized for macOS Big Sur (macOS 11.x) and macOS Catalina (macOS 10.15)
+- Aerial 2 has been tested and supports Apple Silicone

 ## Community